SAP/fundamental/README.md

 git checkout -b hotfix/000
 ```

-Create a pull request against branch  v2.0  and assign it for review.
+Create a pull request against branch  develop  and assign it for review.

 When accepted, the reviewer will merge and delete the branch.